niall-byrne/rpi-media-centre/README.md

   RPI_SAMBA_WORKGROUP="MY_WORKGROUP"
   ```

 It is also possible to create a completely custom Samba configuration.
-Using the [existing config](./services/samba/config.yml) as a template, create a `.rpi-samba.yml` file and customize as needed.
+Using the [existing config](./services/samba/config.yml) as a template, create a `.rpi/samba.yml` file and customize as needed.
 Refer to the [crazymax/samba](https://github.com/crazy-max/docker-samba) repository for details.

 Although variable interpolation is available, it is still recommended to keep this custom Samba configuration file secure:
-   - `$ chmod 600 .rpi-samba.yml`
+   - `$ chmod 600 .rpi/samba.yml`

 Samba is an enabled service by default.

 #### Syncthing Configuration

-Some Syncthing settings can be stored in the `.rpi` file to make this service more convenient to use.
+Some Syncthing settings can be stored in the `.rpi/config` file to make this service more convenient to use.

 | Variable                             | Value                                                                                              |
 |--------------------------------------|----------------------------------------------------------------------------------------------------|